American Patriot: Inside the Armed Uprising Against the Federal GovernmentView film

 NEWSCASTER: A really bizarre anti-government protest is playing out on a remote wildlife refuge.

 NEWSCASTER: ─anti-government protesters who’ve taken over a group of federal buildings.
-Police are keeping their distance for now, hoping to─
+Police are keeping their distance for now, hoping to ride this thing out─

 AMMON BUNDY: Many of you have asked us for what is our name.
 And that would be Citizens for Constitutional Freedom.
 Our purpose is to restore and defend the Constitution.